Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Results

 Likely driven by the difference in competitive balance between the UCL and UEL (see Section~\ref{sec:data}), we observe corresponding variations in the qualification thresholds.
 For the round of 16, qualification is slightly more likely in the UEL than in the UCL for the same number of points, indicating that a higher point total is required to advance in the UCL.
 Specifically, the qualification probability in the UEL exceeds that in the UCL by six percentage points at 15 points and by two percentage points at 14 points.
 Notably, we find a reverse result for the play-off round: Qualification probabilities in the UEL are lower by up to 12 percentage points (at nine points) compared with the UCL.
 The requirement of higher point totals to reach the round of 16 in the UCL can potentially be explained by the greater competitive imbalance at the top (see Table \ref{tab:stats_UL}) and the resulting lower number of draws compared with the UEL.
 In contrast, teams in the lower part of the UCL table collect fewer points than in the UEL, which leads to slightly higher qualification probabilities for the play-off round for a given point total in the UCL, compared to the UEL.

-In conclusion, the predicted threshold point totals for both competitions already imply (slightly) lower qualification probabilities than those reported by Opta, most likely due to our use of Elo ratings.
-Nevertheless, the predictions still do not fully align with the empirical outcomes of the 2024/25 season, particularly in the UCL.
-The main reason for this discrepancy is that the independent bivariate Poisson model predicts, on average, 32 draws for the UCL --- more than 75\% more than the 18 draws actually observed during the 2024/25 season.
+In conclusion, the predicted threshold point totals for both competitions are similar to the ones reported by Opta.
+Slightly lower qualification probabilities can be explained by our use of Elo ratings.
+Nevertheless, the predicted thresholds still do not align with the number of points that were necessary to advance to the upcoming rounds in the 2024/25 season, particularly in the UCL.
+We suggest that the main reason for this discrepancy is that the independent bivariate Poisson model predicts, on average, 32 draws for the UCL --- more than 75\% above the 18 draws actually observed during the 2024/25 season.